Belmont, Queensland: History

 The local indigenous people hunted and camped within the creeks and hills of Belmont, both before and after white settlement of the area.
 A corroboree ground existed on banks of Bulimba Creek and mineral springs near Mount Petrie were a popular camping spot for the Aboriginal people.

 Andrew Petrie had reported that fine timber existed in the area.
 Mount Petrie is named after him.

 The suburb takes its name from Belmont House, built circa 1860 by Colonel August Bernecker.
 The name is derived from the French Bellemont meaning beautiful mountain.
+August Charles Frederick Bernecker gave the name Belmont to his new estate outside of Brisbane and this name spread to the rest of the area.

 The Hoop Pine brought timber cutters to the area in the 1850s and by the 1860s and 1870s the cleared land near the creeks and the rich soils from the cleared forests were used to grow sugar cane.
 As sugar production declined in southern Queensland, farmers moved to growing pineapples, bananas and small crops including tomatoes, potatoes and grapes.
 Dairies and fodder farms were also located in the area.

-August Charles Frederick Bernecker gave the name Belmont to his new estate outside of Brisbane and this name spread to the rest of the area.